 In Canada more than 32 million people use mobile devices – roughly 85% of the population.
 By 2025, that number is expected to grow to 88%.
-Nearly 3-in-4 Canadians spend at least 3 to 4 hours online each day with 48% surfing the web using mobile devices including mobile phones and tablets.
+Nearly 3-in-4 Canadians spend at least three to four hours online each day with 48% surfing the web using mobile devices including mobile phones and tablets.
 These numbers alone point to the imperative for businesses to implement an MDM policy.

-The numbers cannot be denied – the world has gone online, and we’re on the move with mobile devices, using them for personal needs, like social media, gaming but also for the workplace.
+The world has gone online, and we’re on the move with mobile devices, using them for personal needs but also for the workplace.
 Businesses cannot ignore the benefits and realities of mobility in the workplace.
 Employees are not only using smartphones and tablets for browsing online, but they’re also using these devices to access corporate emails, documents, and applications.

 1. ENHANCED SECURITY